 Availability of Public Transport

 The daily bus from Shimla to Kaza remains operational all 12 months except for peak winter.
-The Manali to Kaza bus however will not be operational in May and there will also not be any shared cabs plying on the route as well.
+The Manali to Kaza bus however will not be operational in May; but you may get shared cabs from Manali after the road has been cleared.
 The itinerary I suggested above is completely doable by public transport.
 The bus form Shimla to Kaza travels on the circuit and daily so all that you need to do is board that bus daily and get off at a place of your liking.
 For more details on how you can plan a trip to Spiti valley by public transport, please read How to Travel to Spiti by Bus and Shared Taxis and Frequency of Bus Service in Spiti Valley.

 Road Conditions of Spiti Valley in May